deformio/docs/docs/processors.md

 ## Limitations

-As for now processor cannot process array fields.
+As for now processor cannot process properties of type **array**.
 In future we will implement this feature.

 ## Current processors implemented